After a 30 year career in the travel industry, 2020 and in particular, Covid- 19, changed the course of my life.

-My favorite memories from my school days, despite having pretty bad asthma, revolved around sports as I represented Sussex county schools in both football and rugby.
+Despite having pretty bad asthma, my favourite memories from my school days revolved around sports as I represented Sussex county schools in football and rugby.
 I was always at my happiest on a football or a rugby pitch and like so many of us “veterans”, I miss those days.

 As a small kid when I wasn’t playing sports I loved to enjoy the outdoors, I was always fascinated with wildlife, I loved watching a storm from the safety of the porch or going to the zoo with my Dad.
 As I hit the terrible teens I was playing on my Spectrum 48k computer, listening to Radio Luxemburg, messing with a CB Radio, or listening to live music coming from across the fields and longing for the day I was old enough to be there.